4Satan answered the LORD, and said, Skin for skin, yea, all that a man hath will he give for his life. (Job 2:)

 The Bible is rich in metaphors and descriptive language designed to make clear the mind of God to those who desire truth, and who are willing to look beyond the superficial aspect of the Word.
 There are those today who demand the Bible be read literally, and like the Pharisees who couldn't see beyond their own laws and writings, they are unable to see what Jesus is telling them, therefore are not able to see beyond the theologian and the pastor's nose.
 As we read of the Pharisees, they had eyes to see and ears to hear, but they were blinded by their own doctrines and traditions.
 We must avoid this same blindness if we want to hear God.
 While we have to see beyond the obvious, we must also make certain that we're not forming pictures in the clouds that don't exist.
 There are those who seek the mysterious, the hidden messages of the Bible, and they miss the obvious messages that explain the mysteries.
 For instance, all the churches, as far as I can tell, have their doctrines that must be believed, usually called something like "Articles of Fath."
 For the most part these declarations of faith have little or nothing to do with what Jesus said we must believe.
 Yet while these articles are pushed in the face of the congregation, and used to isolate and separate the believers of those not belonging to that church body, the Word and commandments given us by Jesus are set to the side and considered null and void.
 Such an attitude can lead to nothing but blindness.

 I think a couple more shovels full of dirt have been removed from the mystery set before us.
 Have I proven anything by this finding?
 I suspect not.
 But I do think I've exposed a slim possibility to something that lies a little deeper.
-It could possibly be that the coats God made, or provided, is not something He ripped from some poor animal, but is something that He placed upon the sinful pair that they must labor to remove, just as you and I are to remove the fleshly part of our nature.
+It could possibly be that the coats God made, or provided, were not something He ripped from some poor animal, but is something that He placed upon the sinful pair that they must labor to remove, just as you and I are to remove the fleshly part of our nature.
 Can you see this possibility?
 It's hard to be in a position between knowing and not being sure, isn't it?
 That's why people love to have everything fully explained to them so they can have all the answers without having to figure out the questions, or even if the one who supposedly provides the answers has any knowledge of the questions.
 "Just give it to me in five words or less, don't confuse me with the truth."

 SKIN - H5785 - ore, From H5783; skin (as naked); by implication hide, leather: - hide, leather, skin.